 Teachers who pay for school supplies for their classroom can deduct those expenses.

 Because of inadequate school funding, it is not uncommon for teachers to pay for needed supplies out of their own pockets.
 Congress enacted a tax credit that allowed teachers to get a tax deduction for all or some of these expenses.

-First, a special educator deduction allows kindergarten-through-grade-12 teachers to deduct up to $250 of what they pay for books, supplies, equipment, and other materials used in the classroom.
+This special educator deduction allowed kindergarten-through-grade-12 teachers to deduct up to $250 of what they paid for books, supplies, equipment, and other materials used in the classroom.
 This deduction was enacted under the American Taxpayer Relief Act and extended on a year-by-year basis, the deduction was made permanent and is indexed to inflation.

 If you and your spouse are filing jointly and both of you were eligible educators, the maximum deduction is $500.
 However, neither spouse can deduct more than $250 of his or her qualified expenses.